 When your mini-split smells like fish, the most likely culprit is a dead animal.
-Small particles like bacteria will steadily make their way into the system’s air handler from the outdoor unit.
-Compared to central HVAC systems, your mini split’s lack of ductwork lowers your risk.
+Small particles like bacteria will gradually make their way into the system’s air handler from the outdoor unit.
+Compared to central HVAC systems, your mini-split’s lack of ductwork lowers your risk.
 Once the system is contaminated, however, it will have more time to build before it’s noticeable.

 3. Chemical or Vinegar Smell

-There are several problems that can produce a mini-split chemical smell.
-To ensure your technician quickly finds the source, it’s best to be as specific as you can.
+There are several problems that can result in a mini-split chemical smell.
+To ensure your technician quickly locates the source, it’s best to be as specific as you can.
 Many homeowners describe it as a mini-split vinegar smell.
-This could be an electrical malfunction and may be accompanied by chemical residue on the affected components.
+This could be an electrical malfunction and may be accompanied by chemical residue on the damaged components.

 Burning, electrical odors can appear in different places of your mini-split system.
 They’re most often a sign of an electrical problem such as damaged wiring or a failing motor.
 In other cases, it’s overheating that produces a burning smell.
 A delicate component may have started to melt.

-You’ll want to address this as soon as possible, as damage to these components may stop the mini-split from working entirely.
+You’ll want to address this as soon as possible, as damage to these components may prevent the mini-split from working entirely.
 J.L.
-Brady Company LLC staff will do their best to complete repairs soon.
+Brady Company LLC staff will do their best to finish repairs soon.

 When your mini-split starts to smell, call the HVAC pros at J.L.
 Brady Company LLC.
 Many of these odors are best resolved with professional cleaning.
-And if something has become damaged, swift repairs are more affordable and less stressful.
-You can depend on us to ensure your mini-split system continues to facilitate efficient, clean-smelling comfort.
+And if something has broken, swift repairs are more affordable and less stressful.
+You can trust us to ensure your mini-split system continues to produce efficient, clean-smelling comfort.